gabriellanzer/Ravine/README.md

 # Ravine
-Ravine is a graphics framework built with Vulkan.
+Ravine is a graphics framework built with Vulkan:

 ![Preview Image](/images/preview_1_0a.png)